Travel to Fairs ltd (T2F Ltd) owner of this web site

 7.3.
 The online register contains a minimal amount of personal data.

 VIII.
 FACTUAL GROUNDS FOR PROCESSING

 8.1.
-The ADMINISTRATOR processes the data of the contact persons and the legal representative – employees / representatives of travel agencies, tour operators, commercial companies / hotels or other legal entities with a view to protecting the ADMINISTRATOR's legitimate interests in connection with the fulfillment of the contracts signed between the ADMINISTRATOR and the corresponding PROCESSING counterparty.
+The ADMINISTRATOR processes the data of the contact persons and the legal representative – employees/representatives of travel agencies, tour operators, commercial companies/hotels, or other legal entities with a view to protecting the ADMINISTRATOR's legitimate interests in connection with the fulfilment of the contracts signed between the ADMINISTRATOR and the corresponding PROCESSING counterparty.

 8.2.
-The ADMINISTRATOR processes the data of his employees or contractors on the basis of employment or civil contracts signed with them.
+The ADMINISTRATOR processes the data of his employees or contractors based on employment or civil contracts signed with them.